13917931-project-tasks/dnstun-docs/report.md

 2. -f to keep running in foreground;
 3. -P to define a password used for authentication.

 When establishing a DNS tunnel, it is necessary to define a network whose addresses will be used to create new interfaces in the server and in the clients hosts, and these interfaces will be used to promote the communication in the DNS tunnel.
-Another parameter that is applied is a domain, whose IP address is some that the attacker has access over.
+Another parameter that is applied is a domain, that is used by the client to establish the tunnel.

 ### Connecting the client